 Such an approach sets the basis for decision-making, enabling members to decide on adjustments, approve or reject changes, prioritize project elements, and identify and mitigate risk.

-Benefiting from its members’ expert input, steering committees play a crucial role in developing organization-level policies and governance procedures.
+Benefiting from its members’ expert input, committees play a crucial role in developing organization-level policies and governance procedures.

 To be successful, governance practices need to focus on optimization and efficiency, eliminating bureaucracy, so that time and resources are used to their maximum potential.